 If you’re wondering where to watch League Cup on US TV, we have the answers you’re looking for.

-Founded in 1960, the League Cup, sometimes now referred to as the Carabao Cup for sponsorship reasons, was started in part as somewhat of a consolation for teams already knocked out of the FA Cup.
+Founded in 1960, the League Cup, now officially known as the EFL Cup and referred to as the Carabao Cup for sponsorship reasons, was started in part as somewhat of a consolation for teams already knocked out of the FA Cup.
 The tournament was also implemented as a way for clubs to raise revenue and have another shot at winning silverware.